Ten Steps to Completing Your First Novel

-How This Writer Found Her Way to Commitment ...
+How I Found My Way ...

 Working as a publishing consultant, it turns out, was an important "turning point" for me.
 Remember that ad agency connection I told you about?
 Well, while I was working as a publishing consultant, through a network of people associated with that work, I got "reconnected" with that same Dallas agency.
 I was hired to become a screenwriting consultant, to help an already published novelist who wanted one of her unpublished books adapted into a screenplay.
 So, in 2004, I moved to the Los Angeles area where I worked for six months on that screenplay.
 I was fortunate to be able to hire to help me another consultant, a man who was a real live, Emmy-winning, Hollywood screenwriter and film editor.

 And, although confidentiality agreements prohibit me from being able to talk about the screenplay, after six months of hard work, I completed it.
 Those six months involved total focus on and commitment to that project, and once I completed the screenplay, I knew well the meaning of true commitment to a project.
 Competing that project, in fact, is what made me know I could commit to putting together an interesting and exciting story from beginning to end.
 I knew that if I could adapt someone’s novel into a 120-page, well-written screenplay, I could darn well commit to starting and to completing my own first novel!